“By any means necessary.” The Nation of Domination

 Apparently, the slaughter of innocent lives isn’t a priority for African Americans “interests and needs,” according to Burns.
 In a later tweet, he said,

 Yet, the racist #blacklivesmatter movement, riddled with anti-Christian sentiment, racism, and even gay activism, seems to be on his primary agenda.
 Interestingly enough, some of the Evangelical Intelligentsia (EI) have even called him out on his remarks.
 Joe Carter and Denny Burk had the following responses to Ron Burns.

 The Pulpit & Pen would have to agree with them on this one.

 Burns Thabiti has completely gone off the rails on this one.
 While being such an outspoken voice in the fight for so-called racial reconciliation, #blacklivesmatter, and social justice, he has completely lost track of real issues.
 If Burns really cares about black lives–or all lives for that matter–he’ll be protesting the number one killer of African Americans, abortion, instead of causing dissension by protesting police and advocating socialist political candidates like Bernie Sanders as the best choice for Black voters.

 Will the real Ron Burns please stand up?

-[Contributed by Jeff Maples and Seth Dunn]
+[Contributed by Seth Dunn]